Two Doors Down (Mystery Jets song)

-"Two Doors Down" is the second single from the Mystery Jets album Twenty One and it features a saxophone solo by Nik Carter (of The Blackjack Horns).
+"Two Doors Down" is a single by the British indie rock band Mystery Jets from their second album Twenty One and it features a saxophone solo by Nik Carter (of The Blackjack Horns).
 The single became their second highest-charting single in the UK Singles Chart, peaking at number 24, second to "The Boy Who Ran Away" which charted one place higher at number 23.
 In October 2011, NME placed it at number 100 on its list "150 Best Tracks of the Past 15 Years".

 Reviews

 Musicomh gave a positive review saying that "With the help of Erol Alkan they convey this in sweeping, romantic gestures that wouldn't have been out of place in the charts in the 1980s - yet thanks to the producers's intervention sound bang up to date" and went on to say "With a melody that won't be leaving your brain for some time, this is one of the Jets' poppiest offering yet, given a dash of camp attitude to complete a memorable single".

 Neumagazine gave the song 9 out of 10 stars.
 They said that it is "A homage to the 80s, rather than a piss-take, the light hearted synths and classic 'love story lyrics' make this a very fun track" and went on to say "It's the kind of nostalgia we actually like.
 The video is a rather enjoyable as well".